 With that out of the way, let's discuss how you can avoid cash-for-homes scams and ripoffs.

 Not all scams work the same and some are easier to spot than others – by now, you probably know that if a Nigerian prince or someone along those lines offers to buy your house, you should stay well clear of them.
-While it may sound funny and more of a joke than anything else, these situations happen.
+While it may sound funny and more of a joke than anything else, these situations do happen.

-You can easily see through these types of naïve scams, so we won’t get into them.
+You can easily see through these types of naïve scams, so we won’t go into them.
 However, most scammers apply more sophisticated methods and that’s what we’ll focus on.
-You can find a detailed explanation of the most common real estate scams here.
-For now, let’s go over some common red flags and how you can check if the offers are legit and how to spot red flags.
+You can find a detailed explanation of some other real estate scams here.
+Here, let's go over how you can check if offers are legit and how to spot red flags.

 The first thing you should do is verify that the company offering to buy your house exists.
 That doesn’t mean only checking if they have a website or some promotional materials.
 Faking websites or business cards is easy enough.

 Instead, see if they provide a phone number and a physical address.
 Call the number to see if it works.
 Do a Google search of the address they provide.
 If the information you get is fake or you can’t find any info about them at all, it’s highly likely you are dealing with scammers.
 A working number and a real address are much more difficult to fake than a website or business card.

 Then, see if you can find some reviews of the business.
 Some companies don’t publicize their customer reviews, so not finding any reviews doesn’t necessarily mean you are dealing with scammers.
 However, the existence of auto/bot-created reviews is a red flag.

 These are easy to spot – they are all positive, all sound similar, use the same sentence constructions, mention the same things, etc. Real people will have different experiences and express themselves differently.